gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 ### Usage

+Upon running HARAYA, the program will first use the web data scraping system to gather data such as the current time, date, location, and weather through the internet.
+After collecting this information, HARAYA will initialize the face recognition system to recognize the person she is interacting with.

+To use the face recognition system, please follow these steps:

+1. Ensure that your system has a default camera configured.

+2. Place the images of people you want HARAYA to recognize in the [faces](./faces) directory.
+Each image file should correspond to a person's face, and the name of the file (excluding the extension) will be used as the person's name.

-1. Run the `haraya.py` script in your preferred Python environment, such as the terminal, command prompt, or IDE:
+3. Run the `haraya.py` script in your preferred Python environment, such as the terminal, command prompt, or IDE:

         $ python haraya.py

    Alternatively, if you are using Windows, you can double-click the [H.A.R.A.Y.A.exe](H.A.R.A.Y.A.exe) executable file located in the project directory.

-2. HARAYA will launch and provide a welcome message.
-You can interact with HARAYA using voice commands.

-3. HARAYA will respond to your voice commands and provide assistance based on its capabilities.
+4. HARAYA will utilize your system's default camera for face detection and pose estimation.

+5. When HARAYA detects a known face, it will log the time and the name of the person in a CSV file named `database.csv`.

+6. After recognizing your face, HARAYA will greet you and ask how she can assist you.

+Please note that the successful operation of the face recognition system relies on appropriate lighting conditions and clear images of the faces in the `./faces` directory.

 ## Contributing